5 Network Design & IP Addressing

 - Used when: Super-spine layer is deployed

 Key: Loopback is independent of physical links.
-It’s advertised via BGP through both NICs, creating equal-cost paths automatically.
+It’s advertised via BGP through both NICs to both ToRs, creating equal-cost paths automatically through the unified fabric.

 Reserve: 172.16.0.0/16 for host uplinks